AmphiBee/pollen-documentation/assets.md

 ```

 This allows for consistent asset management across your entire WordPress setup, regardless of whether you're using ViteJS or traditional asset inclusion methods.

+### Important: Use of the Service Provider

+It is essential to declare assets in a **Service Provider** rather than a **Hookable** class.
+The service provider ensures the assets are properly enqueued via the WordPress `wp_enqueue_scripts` hook.
+If the declaration is made within a hookable class without using a service provider, the assets might not be enqueued as expected.